 Development cooperation appropriations

-In 2016, the development cooperation appropriations in the Budget amount to EUR 818 million.
+In the State budget of 2016, a total of EUR 818 million is reserved for development cooperation appropriations.
 Development cooperation appropriations consist of the exclusive ODA budget item administered by the Ministry for Foreign Affairs (MFA) and other development cooperation funding.
-The share of the exclusive ODA budget item administered by the MFA is EUR 493 million.
+The share of the ODA administered by the MFA is EUR 493 million.

 Development cooperation appropriations are divided into the exclusive ODA budget item administered by the Ministry for Foreign Affairs and other development cooperation funding.